lama010101/guess-history/ARCHITECTURE_AND_CODE_GUIDELINES.md

   - When the RPC succeeds, `authoritativeTimer: true` is included and clients defer to the server countdown.
 The lobby still logs start events and persists the round start when `ENABLE_ROOM_ROUND_PERSIST=1`.
 - **Client context (`GameContext.startGame`)**
   - Accepts an `authoritativeTimer` flag coming from the lobby `start` message.
 This flag is stored in context state and exposed via `useGame()` so downstream hooks/components can differentiate between server-driven and local timers.
-- **In-round HUD (`GameRoundPage.tsx`)**
+- **In-round HUD (`GameRoundPage.tsx` & `useUnifiedCountdown.ts`)**
-  - The local countdown now checks `authoritativeTimer`; when true the local `useGameLocalCountdown` stays idle and the HUD expects the authoritative signal via Supabase sync.
-When false, the local timer autostarts and behaves as before.
+  - The `useUnifiedCountdown` hook now proactively connects to the server timer when `authoritativeTimer` is true, even if the client's local `autoStart` conditions are not yet met.
+This ensures that if a user refreshes the page or joins mid-round, they will immediately sync with the server's authoritative countdown.
   - The countdown gating debug output lists `authoritativeTimer=true` in the "missing" array when the local timer is intentionally not starting.

 Together these changes eliminate the ghost-submission rush and ensure every player sees a timer even if the authoritative RPC path is unavailable.